kevintpeng/Learn-Something-Every-Day/Books/2012 Resilient Distributed Datasets.md

 ### RDD vs DSM
 Distributed Shared Memory is a very general abstraction, so harder to optimize and make fault-tolerent
-- RDDs form a directed acyclic graph of transformations, which can be used to recompute
+- RDDs form a directed acyclic graph of transformations (the linage graph), which can be used to recompute the RDD
 - changing any element of the original dataset breaks the deterministic nature of this process
+  - ex. on a dataset, one transformation could be `get subset by index`, and altering the underlying data will require the whole dataset to be recomputed.
+An RDD cannot be created with a fine grained operation like this
+- RDDs can only be created using coarse grained transformations, DSMs let you read/write any address
+- RDDs do not need checkpointing as they can recover through lineage
+  - only the failed partition needs to be recomputed (no need to roll back the whole program)
+- RDDs are not useful for systems with asynchronous, fine-grained updates to the underlying dataset

+### Spark
+Spark provides an abstraction over RDDs, written in scala for static typing and interactive use
+- driver program connects to a cluster of workers, each which can store partitions in RAM